Small Business HQ

 3. The long-term cost of off-the-shelf CRM tools is higher than that of custom-built CRMs.

 4. Off-the-shelf CRM tools aren’t built as per your specific business needs and processes.
-Hence, you might have to compromise on some current processes.
+Hence, you might have to compromise on some existing processes.

 6. There is a risk to data security as you will be trusting a third-party software vendor with your customer data.